 As a matter of practice, Nash Community College believes that most student grievances can be informally resolved.
 Any student (traditional, non-traditional, distance education, etc.) who has a grievance should express the concern with the appropriate College personnel responsible for the source of the grievance.
-When informal procedures do not resolve the grievance, written student grievances should be sent to the Vice President of Student Services with the following information, if available:
+When informal procedures do not resolve the grievance, written student grievances should be sent to the Provost with the following information, if available:

-- Name of the student accused of violating the student conduct - Clear explanation of the nature of the incident
+- Name of the student accused of violating the student conduct - Clear explanation of the nature of the incident - Names, addresses, and phone numbers of witnesses

-- Names, addresses, and phone numbers of witnesses - Names, addresses, and telephone numbers of those filing the complaint
+• Names, addresses, and telephone numbers of those filing the complaint

-The Vice President of Student Services will determine the appropriate College personnel to review the grievance.
+The Provost will determine the appropriate College personnel to review the grievance.
 The grievance will be reviewed and written notification of the resolution of the College's position of the grievance will be sent to the student within 15 working days of the receipt of the grievance.
-The Vice President of Student Services will maintain records of all formal complaints and responses.
+The Provost will maintain records of all formal complaints and responses.
 Nash Community College will not review anonymous grievances.
 Members of the public may register grievances by sending signed, written statements to the Office of the President, Nash Community College, PO Box 7488, Rocky Mount, NC 27804-0488.